FallikTheCat/E-commerce-Demo/README.md

 # MobirollerApp / EN

-MobirollerApp is an e-commerce demo application that I developed for Mobiroller company.
+MobirollerApp is an e-commerce demo application that I developed for Mobiroller.
 The application allows you to add, sort and organize products in various categories.

 This app uses Firebase Realtime-Database, Firebase Storage and Firebase Cloud-Functions.

 ### Features

-* Add new products from 7 different categories to the database with their name, details, price, stock and photo.
+* Add new products from 7 different categories to the database with their name, details, price, stock and a photo.
 * You can browse the products you added from the product list.
 * You can sort the product list in 5 different ways.
 (Name, Category, Stock, Price High to Low and Price Low to High).
 * You can click on the product you want and access the product details.